Naming, Buying and Enjoying Fruits in French: A Delicious Guide for the Knowledge-hungry Learner

 I am aware of the controversy over the status of tomatoes.

-Tomato is included here because, whether fruit or vegetable, it’s quite popular in French cuisine and is a key word to recognize.
+They’re included here because, whether fruit or vegetable, they’re quite popular in French cuisine, so it’s a key word to recognize.

 Adventurous Fruits in French